shashankms9/Cloud-Native-Application-Protection-Platform-CNAPP/module-2-defender-for-containers.md

     ![Docker images](images/docker-push.png)

-11. Then navigate back to the Azure portal and open the Container registry named **<inject key="Container registry" enableCopy="false"/>**.
+11. Then navigate back to the Azure portal and open the Container registry named **asclabcrxxxxxx**.

 12. Now select **Repositories** **(1)** under Services in the **<inject key="Container registry" enableCopy="false"/>** Container Registry resource.
 Notice the **vulnerable image** **(2)** is found in the ACR repository.